nbara/python-meegkit/README.md

 [![Build Status](https://travis-ci.org/nbara/python-meegkit.svg?branch=master)](https://travis-ci.org/nbara/python-meegkit)

+> **Disclaimer:** The project is in early stages of development, although some modules and functions are already working.
+Bugs and performance problems are to be expected, so use at your own risk.
+More tests and improvements will be added in the near future.
+Comments and suggestions are welcome.

 ## Python implementation of TSPCA, SNS, and DSS denoising

 This is mostly a translation of Matlab code from the NoiseTools toolbox by